KushalRoyChowdhury/fluxflow-cli/UI_FEATURES.md

 - **Token Usage**: Real-time tracking of tokens used in the current session.
 - **Agentic Loops**: Counters showing how many times the agent has "looped" to solve the current task.
 - **API Status**: Visual feedback when the model is thinking or executing a tool.

+## 🚑 System Integrity & Self-Healing

+Flux Flow is a "Self-Healing" agent.
+It actively monitors its own environment to ensure all complex dependencies (like the Chromium engine for PDF generation) are ready for action.

+- **Startup Integrity Check**: On launch, Flux performs a "Heartbeat Check" on its internal engines.
+- **Automatic Recovery**: If a dependency is missing, you will see a `🔧 [SYSTEM] Initializing...` message.
+Flux will autonomously download and configure the required binaries using `pnpm` or `npx` fallbacks, keeping you informed every step of the way.
+- **Silent Maintenance**: Once the engine is ready, you'll receive a `✅ [SYSTEM] All dependencies installed successfully.` confirmation.